gluefish/WatiX-cs/README.md

 		As a user, I want commands on the sheet be executable in the program.
 	GIT - created 9/18
-		As a developer I want to have a structure for saving, committing, checking in & out, and tracking, file edits
+		As a developer I want to have a structure for saving, committing, checking in & out, and tracking, file edits Web Page Header Info - done 9/21
+		As a tester, I want the html output page to include data about the test session, in a header above the individual test lines.

 **************************************************************************************************************************
 ##Backlog
 **************************************************************************************************************************